MaxSergueev/ResearchProject/README.md

   > *Figure 2: Demonstration of warping by changing the WarpStrength variable in editor.*

-- **Slope-based amplitude suppression** divides each octave's contribution by one plus the squared magnitude of the derivative sum, much like how sediment does not stick to steep surfaces and settles at flat ground.
+- **Slope-based amplitude suppression** divides each octave's contribution by one plus the squared magnitude of the derivative sum, mimicking how sediment does not stick to steep surfaces and settles on flat ground.
   ```cpp
   float SlopeDenom = 1.0f + FVector2D::DotProduct(DerivativeSum, DerivativeSum);
   AccumulatedHeight += Amplitude * RidgeShape / SlopeDenom;